 Planning for Resilient Water Supply

 Water is essential to our health, homes, environment, and economy.
 In the Old Colony region, safe and reliable water supports everything from daily life to housing, agriculture, and business development.
-But pressures on our water system are growing—aging infrastructure, PFAS contamination, climate change, and ecological stress all demand a coordinated response.
+But pressures on our water system are growing—aging infrastructure, PFAS contamination, and ecological stress all demand a coordinated response.

 Frequently Asked Questions